aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/_index.md

 ---
 title: MHTML Converter | C#
 linktitle: MHTML Converter
-keywords: MHTML converter, convert mhtml, convert mhtml to pdf, convert mhtml to jpg, mhtml to pdf, mhtml to jpg, mhtml to bmp, mhtml to png, mhtml to xps, mhtml to gif, mhtml to tiff.
+keywords: MHTML converter, convert mhtml, convert mhtml to png, mhtml to png, c# example.
-description: In this article, you find out how to convert MHTML to PDF, XPS, JPG, PNG, BMP, GIF and TIFF formats using Aspose.HTML API.
+description: In this article, you learn how to convert MHTML to other formats using Aspose.HTML API and consider C# example of MHTML to PNG conversion.
 weight: 30
 type: docs
 lastmod: 2021-09-03